 I grabbed the ISO file and burned it to a USB stick using

 dd.
 Booting off the USB stick worked fine once I entered the Troubleshooting menu and started it in Low Graphics Mode (I am glad to see that the pain of using a nVidia graphics card with Linux still exists).
 Using Anaconda went well and I had a fresh desktop installed in minutes.

 The default install gave me a desktop at 1024x768, which seemed a bit of a waste of the 4k TV that the computer is plugged into.
 Fortunately, the official nVidia driver is available once the extra package repositories have been installed and the nVidia one has been enabled by the following commands:

 dnf config-manager --set-enabled rpmfusion-nonfree-nvidia-driver as root.
 To install the driver, I opened up Discover, searched for nVidia and hit Install (installing the driver also installs the control panel).

 After a tactical reboot I was greeted by this much more sensible 3840x2160 desktop.

-The next task was to enable scaling of the desktop so that it is readable without a magnifying glass.
+The next task was to enable scaling of the desktop so that it is readable without a telescope from the sofa.
 Fortunately this has improved an awful lot in the past few years with the proliferation of hi-res screens.
 I opened up the Displays tab in the System Settings and hit Advanced Settings to open up the Screen Scaling dialog box.